bergenhem/kendo-docs/api/dataviz/diagram.md

 This represents an adorning element of a Path visual, an arrow head in particular.
 To define a marker on a Path you need both the assignment to the Path and the addition to the definition section (the <defs/> section)of the underlying SVG root.
 The Canvas element has an addMarker method which does take care of this however.

+The startCap property of the Connection has an example demonstrating the Marker.

 ### Line

 This represents a single, straight line segment.